smoochy/episeerr/README.md

 ### Direct Telegram Request

-1. Send a message to your bot: `The Ultimate Fighter S03E02,S03E05`
+1. Send a message to your bot: `This show S03E02,S03E05`
 2. The bot finds the show in Sonarr
 3. It monitors and searches for episodes 2 and 5 from season 3
 4. You get a confirmation message when this is complete